cnbeining/Mukioplayer-Py-Mac/README.md

 Update history
 -----
+.05：Fix the problem that file or folder name can't be Chinese or whatever.

-,04: Change the way to load the player to make it able to full screen.
+.04: Change the way to load the player to make it able to full screen.

 .03: Change the way to start server to make it safer(also slower, sorry)